 A: Internship on top of strong academic training is an important line on your resume.
 However, it should not be used to replace solid lab training.
-Without prior lab experiences, a 2-month internship will not give you much education and will not help you land a good job.
+Without prior lab experience, a 2-month internship will not give you much education and will not help you land a good job.

 If you decide to do Supervised Research to fulfill the bench work requirement, the 6 points can be earned by doing research in a laboratory in Columbia University or in other universities, hospitals, industry companies, or other organizations within the New York City Metropolitan Area unless otherwise approved by the Program.
 To earn 6 points, a minimum of 336 hours must be spent in the lab.
 This can be accomplished a number of ways:

 At least 15 hours per week, 2 semesters;